bengilbertcodes/inaspace/README.md

 - User to be able to select room type from drop down then see the room numbers corresponding to that room type.
 Require additional table in database (room_type with a primary key of room_type_id which will join to rooms table).
 - Unavailable room times not visible to the user when selecting times.
 I have not been able to implement this important feature at this time.
 - User can request equipment for a room - office equipment or instruments for a rehearsal for example.
 - I didn't feel the need to add more clutter onto the pages so left out a how to use section.
 This could easily be added as a modal and would be particularly useful should the functionality of the site increase.
 Styling has deliberately been kept simple to allow the app to work as efficiently as possible.
 If a company wished to use this app it would be easy to adpat it for their own branding/colours/themse etc.
+- Text input is currently allowed in the start and end time fields of the booking form.
+In a future version I'd like to disable text input.

 ### Technologies Used